 Research

-I research, write, and teach about the body in the world, attending closely to how ideas of normalcy circulate in and come to shape our everyday lives.
-My research agenda is shaped by my interdisciplinary training - as an anthropologist and as a statistician - and by my commitment to sustaining the community through my work.
+I research, write, and teach about the body in the world, attending closely to how ideas of normalcy circulate through and come to shape our everyday lives.
+My research agenda is shaped by my interdisciplinary training - as an anthropologist and before that, as a statistician - and by my commitment to sustaining community through my work.

-I have presented this work at a range of venues, including annual meetings of the American Anthropological Association, the Society for Applied Anthropology, the Society for the Social Studies of Science and the Association of American Geographers, the Annual Conference in South Asia, annual meeting, the NorthEast Human Computer Interaction meeting, and others.
+I have presented this work at a range of venues, including annual meetings of the American Anthropological Association, the Society for Applied Anthropology, the Society for the Social Studies of Science and the Association of American Geographers, the Annual Conference on South Asia, the NorthEast Human Computer Interaction meeting, and others.

 Among other things, my research is guided by what I term “disability as orientation” to research and to the world.
 Drawing from a rich body of writing on disability justice, my scholarship is a meditation on staying with a disability as a topic, method, praxis, and life itself.
 For a selection of writing that has emerged from this orientation, please see the public-facing section of my Writings page.

 The multidisciplinary nature of my work has also been shaped by my training and work experience -- I have an M.S.Ed. in Statistics, Measurement, Assessment and Research Technologies and a certificate in Social, Cognitive and Affective Neuroscience from the University of Pennsylvania.
 I also have an Ed.
 M. in International Education Policy from Harvard University and a B.S.F.S. in Foreign Service from Georgetown University.
-Prior to beginning my doctoral program, I worked in monitoring and evaluation, early childhood, and as a K-12 educator.
+Prior to beginning my position at Brown, I was a postdoctoral fellow in the Faculty of Information at the University of Toronto.
+And before beginning my doctoral program, I worked in monitoring and evaluation, early childhood development, and as a K-12 educator.